eszpee/hackEMnews/README.md

+# WARNING

+This codebase is a demonstration I did for https://peterszasz.com, playing with Claude Code.
+It's not working currently and considering it would make my point moot, I'm not intending to fix it.

 # HackEM News

 A curated news aggregator for Engineering Managers that pulls relevant content from multiple sources including Hacker News and Reddit r/EngineeringManagers.